 TimTheTatman’s “Stream Highlights”

 A compilation video is an edited series of clips taken from longer videos.
 Gameplay highlight reels are ubiquitous on video game channels, while “fail compilations” are popular on comedy channels.
 A compilation can be autobiographical, for example, YouTuber influencers will publish year-end compilations showing a medley of video highlights and key moments from their channel throughout the year.
-Further still, compilations can simply highlight a selection of items that the YouTuber is interested in (e.g. food, DIY crafts, movie clips).
+Further still, compilations can simply highlight a selection of items that the YouTuber is interested in or created (e.g. recipes, crafts, quotes, etc.).

 Comedy videos incorporate comedic elements to provide humorous entertainment to viewers and include the following formats: